Ahsan12356/portfolio-nolonger/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Bertrand Mutangana Ishimwe portfolio website.
+# Ahsan Ghazni Khan portfolio website.

 >This is my portfolio website.
 It showcases my skills as software developer, experience that I have and the projects that I have worked on as a proof.
 Moreover, there is a button to download and get my resume.
 There are links to my social media platforms.